Valerie Smith (academic): Personal life

 Smith lives in Swarthmore, Pennsylvania.
-She has served as trustee of her alma mater Bates College (2004-2015), the New Jersey Council for the Humanities, and the McCarter Theater Center.
+She is an emeritus member of the Bates College Board of Trustees, having served from 2004-15.
+Her current board service includes the American Council on Education, PSEG, the Alfred P. Sloan Foundation, and the Bogliasco Foundation.
+Smith previously served on the Board of the National Museum of the American Indian.

 Awards and honors

-She has been awarded fellowships from the Alphonse G. Fletcher Foundation, the Guggenheim Foundation, and the National Endowment for the Humanities.
+Smith has held numerous fellowships, including from the Alphonse G. Fletcher Foundation, the Guggenheim Foundation, and the National Endowment for the Humanities.
 In 2009, Smith won Princeton's President's Award for Distinguished Teaching.
 In 2016, she received an honorary Doctor of Letters degree from Hong Kong Baptist University and delivered a distinguished lecture on "Liberal Arts Education: Challenges and Prospects."
+She is a member of the Council on Foreign Relations and the American Academy of Arts and Sciences.

+In 2024, Smith was awarded the Benjamin Chandler Legacy Award from the Benjamin Mays Black Alumni Association of Bates College and named an Honorary Fellow for life of Harris Manchester College, Oxford University.

 She has served on the editorial boards of Women's Studies Quarterly, Criticism, and African American Review.

 Selected works

 Smith is the author of three monographs: Self-Discovery and Authority in Afro-American Narrative (1987), Not Just Race, Not Just Gender: Black Feminist Readings (1998), and Toni Morrison: Writing the Moral Imagination (2012).
 She is the editor or co-editor of seven books, and the author of over forty articles.